rshtishi/pdf-barcodes-processor/README.md

   //the page name = pdf name + page_+page no
   page1.getPageName()

-  //will return list of images for which the barcode was decoded page1.getAllDecodedBarcodeImages();
+  //will return a list of images for which the barcode was decoded page1.getAllDecodedBarcodeImages();

   //will return the list of text extracted from barcode images